Board of Directors

 - Graduate Assistant for the Midland's Sexual Health Research Collaborative at the University of Nebraska, Omaha

-- MPA in Public Administration with a focus on Public Policy and BS in Political Science with minors in Holocaust and Genocide Studies
+- Master's in Public Administration with a focus on Public Policy and a bachelor's in Political Science with minors in Holocaust and Genocide Studies

-Julie Lindow (she), Director of Communications and Health Professional Engagement
+Julie Lindow (she), MA, Director of Communications and Health Professional Engagement

 - Owner, Lindow Editorial Services, 2019–present